 Operating as a private business, GPs are free to determine reasonable fees that are reflective of the services they provide.
 Please check the following links for more info.

-From what we know there are many practice in our area and right across the country who are converting to private billing as bulk billing is not viable anymore for most.
+From what we know there are many doctors in our area and right across the country who are converting to private billing as bulk billing is not viable anymore for most.
 Please see these recent news articles: